What is Topstitching? + How to Topstitch

 Most commonly, you will recognize topstitching in jeans.
 Topstitching is used on most denim to create decorative edging.
 You will also see that the topstitching is created with a different color thread than the jeans, such as white or gold.

-Besides going over the question, what is a topstitch?, we will offer two tutorials, one for using a sewing machine and one for hand sewing, as well as go over the some of the types of topstitching.
+Now that we've answered the question, what is a topstitch?, we are sharing two tutorials, one for using a sewing machine and one for hand sewing, as well as go over the some of the types of topstitching.

 Table of Contents